faizan30/textclassification/README.md

 # textclassification-allennlp-Elmo
-Experiment using Elmo with Allennlp for a text classification task
+Experiments with text classification tasks using with Allennlp